 With limited right to sue , you get the immediate benefit of lower premiums, but if you get into an auto accident , you cannot recover for pain and suffering unless your injury is “permanent” within the meaning of the law.
 Thus, you can only sue for pain and suffering if your injury involves: Permanent injury.

-How long after a car accident can you sue in NJ?
+How long does a car accident lawsuit take in NJ?

 Who pays for car damage in NJ?

 If your vehicle is damaged in an accident , the responsible driver’s insurance company should pay for the cost to repair your vehicle .
 However, if the responsible driver is uninsured or does not have insurance coverage for property damage , there are a couple options.